viktorsapozhok/viktorsapozhok.github.io/index.md

 ### [ubuntu-user-setup](https://github.com/viktorsapozhok/ubuntu-user-setup)

-Short guide on how to manually configure a new user workplace with Ubuntu 20.04 LTS and install basic development tools.
+Short guide on how to manually configure a new user workplace and install basic development tools on Ubuntu 20.04 LTS.